VeselinDenchev/VeselinDenchev/README.md

 <h2>Hi, there!👋</h2>
-&nbsp;&nbsp;&nbsp;&nbsp;My name is Veselin, I am 22 years old and I am currently studying Software Engineering in Veliko Tarnovo University.
-I like learning new things related to IT industry.
-I am interested in web programming.
-My favourite programming language and the one in which I think I am the most profficient is C#, but I also like Java and JavaScript (especially React for front-end).
-I am currently a backend development intern at VSG Bulgaria.
+&nbsp;&nbsp;&nbsp;&nbsp;Hello!
+My name is Veselin and I am 24 years old and I am a backend developer.
+I love creating things and since early age I have had interest in technologies and especially computers and how a program or website works 'under the hood'.
+These two things made me apply for Software Engineering in Veliko Tarnovo University.
+When I started I didn't know much about programming but after some time and good amount of effort I realised that I had not made a mistake by choosing to study it and this is the thing I want to work in the future.
+I am interested in web development.
+I am most proficient in using .NET Framework (especially C#) for backend and Microsoft SQL Server as database management system.

 <hr />